mikaelvesavuori/serverless-graphql-api-gcp/readme.md

 }
 ```

-Your all set to work the wonders of GraphQL! :)
+You're all set to work the wonders of GraphQL! :)